Disaster recovery planning is critical in healthcare

 — VP of IT at New Jersey hospital system

-Imagine an example of possible operational impacts: if an EHR system goes offline, it will effectively slow everything and everyone down.
-Caregivers can’t easily look up patient information, causing frustration for patients and employees.
-The downtime would also cause major safety concerns, since calculating dosages and looking up drug interactions are suddenly unavailable, which puts far greater pressure on everyone in the hospital to not make mistakes in an environment where technology is almost always there to help.
+Imagine a spiral of operational impacts: If an EHR system goes offline, it will slow everything and everyone down.
+Caregivers can't easily look up patient information, causing frustration for patients and employees.
+Calculating dosages and looking up drug interactions are suddenly unavailable, which puts far greater pressure on everyone in an environment that has come to rely so heavily on technology.

 - Migration to paperless environments